NuageuxZ/BSLShadersLang/README.md

 # BSLShadersLang-zh_CN

+###Please note that this project has been abandoned.
+User kaniol-lck has uploaded his translation here: https://github.com/CaptTatsu/BSLShadersLang/blob/main/lang/zh_CN.lang

 A collection of translation files for BSL Shaders v8.0 and above.

-## This is the Simplidies Chinese fork maintained by NuageuxZ
+This is the Simplidies Chinese fork maintained by NuageuxZ.

 ## Available languages
 - English (by Capt Tatsu, pre-installed)